Markay12/LearnCppPart2/README.md

 We work purely with addresses in pointers, but we also have the ability to access and work with the info the pointer is going towards
 Operators:
 * & - when is used with var name, and give us the address of that variable
-    * allows the programmer to makje that var the target of the pointer
+    * allows the programmer to make that var the target of the pointer

 * \* is used in two contexts
     * use it to declare a pointer by adding it to the var declaration